Spyder70/MyThoughts/README.md

 -> Installation Instructions
 => To run the My Thoughts project on your local machine, follow these steps:
    1. Clone the repository to your local machine.
-   2. Open the project folder named "Project Code" in your preferred code editor.
+   2. Open the project folder named "MyThoughts" in your preferred code editor.
-   3. Open the index.html file in your web browser.
+   3. Use command
+      cd Mythoughts
+      npm start

 --------------------------------------------------------------------------------------
 --->>> System Design of Mythoughts